 To export a public key, select the key management option, show keys, click on the desired key, go to the export tab, and finally download the key.

-4. Import keys from our correspondents
+4. Importing keys from our correspondents

-5. Encrypt a message from Gmail
+5. Encrypting a Message from Gmail

 6. Decrypting Messages from Gmail